Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Motivating example of grid resilience

-We will begin by illustrating power grid resilience with a real example, shown in Figure~\ref{fig:motivating-exp-ma}.
-It describes a typical large-scale blackout during a nor'easter (winter storm) that mainly affected eastern Massachusetts in early March 2018.
-The storm began in the early morning of March 2 and peaked around noon.
-The peak wind gust reached hurricane level (about 97 miles per hour) and the storm brought strong precipitation (maximum REFD was 27.9 dB).
-A large-scale power failure appeared in this area almost 18 hours after the storm peak and eventually knocked out power to 4.21 million customers in Massachusetts, with 53 out of 351 cities having more than 50\% of their customers without power (Figure~\ref{fig:outage-rate-distribution}), according to the outage records.
-By that time, the storm had greatly weakened and had started moving out of Massachusetts.
+We first demonstrate the existence of power grid resilience by presenting a real example as shown in Figure~\ref{fig:motivating-exp-ma}.
+It demonstrates a typical large-scale blackout during the period of the first Nor'easter (winter storm) that mainly affected eastern Massachusetts in early March 2018.
+The storm began impacting Massachusetts in the early morning of March 2nd and peaked around noon.
+The peak wind gust reached hurricane level (about 97 miles per hour) and the storm brought strong precipitation (maximum REFD is 27.9 dB).
+However, large-scale power failures appeared in this area almost 18 hours after the storm peak, which eventually knocked out power to 4.21 million customers in Massachusetts, and resulted in 53 out of 351 cities having an outage ratio larger than 50\% (Figure~\ref{fig:outage-rate-distribution}), according to the outage records.
+By that time, the storm had greatly weakened and had been moving out from Massachusetts.

-We find similar behaviour in other extreme weather events, as illustrated in Figure~\ref{fig:outage-rate-distribution}, in which the occurrence of large-scale power outages is normally 12-36 hours behind the peak of the extreme weather.
-The time lag between extreme weather and large-scale power outages is a result of the existing power grid's resilience and can be explained by the following four factors: \begin{enumerate} \item Severe power disruptions are the result of cumulative damage to the power system due to the effects of the extreme weather, which usually builds over time.
-According to recent outage reports \cite{Campbell2012, FERC2020, Giuliano2018, Kenward2014}, these customer outages are mostly caused by damage to distribution systems.
-Much of the transmission and distribution network across the United States, particularly in the Midwest and eastern regions, is still above ground, leaving it vulnerable to the effects of extreme weather \cite{Kenward2014}.
-Continuous rainfall and constant strong winds exert pressure on trees and utility poles over time, and eventually, utility poles may fall, downed trees could bring down power lines, or continuous precipitation could raise water levels and lead to flooding and damage to transformers.
+We find a similar behavior from other extreme weather events as illustrated in Figure~\ref{fig:outage-rate-distribution}, where the occurrence of large-scale power outages is normally 12-36 hours behind the peak of the extreme weather.
+The time lag between extreme weather and large-scale power outages is a result by the existing power grid resilience and can be mainly explained by the following four aspects: \begin{enumerate} \item Severe power disruptions are the result of cumulative damage in the power system due to various effects caused by extreme weather, which usually build up through time.
+According to recent outage reports \citep{Campbell2012, FERC2020, Giuliano2018, Kenward2014}, these customer outages were majorly caused by damages to distribution systems.
+Much of the transmission and distribution networks, across the United States, particularly in the Midwest and Eastern regions, are still above ground, leaving them vulnerable to the effects of extreme weather \citep{Kenward2014}.
+Continuous rainfalls and constant strong winds exert pressure on trees and power poles over time.
+Eventually, electric line poles may fall, downed trees could bring down power lines, or continuous precipitation could raise waterlines and lead to flooding and damage to transformers.